 International Data Corporation (IDC) is the premier global provider of market intelligence, advisory services, and events for the information technology, telecommunications, and consumer technology markets.
 IDC Canada is part of a network of over 1,100 analysts providing global, regional, and local expertise on technology, industry opportunities and trends with more analysts dedicated to understanding the Canadian market than any other global research firm.

 Scalar is Canada’s leading IT solutions provider, focused on security, infrastructure, cloud, and digital transformation.
 Founded in 2004, Scalar is headquartered in Toronto, with offices in Montreal, Ottawa, London, Winnipeg, Calgary, Edmonton, Vancouver, and Victoria.
-Scalar was recently named one of Canada’s Best Managed Companies, named to CRN’s 2017 Solution Provider 500 List, and listed on the PROFIT 500 for the seventh year running.
+Scalar was recently named one of Canada’s Best Managed Companies, named to CRN’s 2017 Solution Provider 500 List, and listed on the Growth 500 for the ninth year running.
 In addition, Scalar was deemed a major player in the IDC MarketScape for Canadian managed security service providers and ranked the #1 ICT security company on the 2014 -2018 editions of the Branham 300.
 For further details, visit www.scalar.ca or follow Scalar on Twitter, @scalardecisions.